youngesbill/snapchatAPI/README.md

 See the doc pdf for all the details.

-To have a free trial please send email to youngesbilld@gmail.com
+To activate your free trial please send email to youngesbilld@gmail.com

 Younges Bill,